Issues & Solutions to Problems of Urban Areas (Cambridge (CIE) IGCSE Geography)

 • Seoul has been the capital of South Korea for over 600 years

-• It is a global megacity with a population of 10 million and one of the densest municipalities (central city) in the world, with an area of 605 km² and 16 thousand people per km² (that's more than Tokyo!)
+• One of the densest municipalities (central city) in the world, with an area of 605 km² and 16 thousand people per km² (that's more than Tokyo!)

-• It has between 26 million and 36 million people within the Metropolitan Region, including major cities of Gwangju and Incheon
+• It has between 26 million and 36 million people within the Metropolitan Region, including the major cities of Gwangju and Incheon

 • It has developed quickly over the last 50 years, with GDP growing by over 400 times from $84 to $34,000 per capita in 2021